4 Indiana teens charged in fatal shooting of 3 men, 1 woman

 All four suspects are scheduled for initial hearings on Thursday afternoon.
 It wasn’t immediately clear if any of the teens have attorneys who could speak on their behalf.

-Mayor Joe Hogsett announced the arrests at a news conference where he praised the Indianapolis Metropolitan Police Department, and “the cooperation and collaboration of community members” for their efforts leading to the arrests.
+Mayor Joe Hogsett announced the arrests at a news conference where he praised the Indianapolis Metropolitan Police Department and “the cooperation and collaboration of community members” for their efforts leading to the arrests.

 “While nothing can bring back the four young people whose lives were cut much too short by senseless violence, these charges serve as a meaningful step toward delivering justice to the impacted families,” Hogsett said.